-The term appeared in Europe under the guise of slow food and was originally a kind of antipode of fast food, which at one time reflected the general tendency of speed of life.
+The term was first introduced in Europe as “slow food”.
+It was presented as a satirical reflection of how fast we tend to go through life without slowing down.
 After all, when the lion’s share of information fell on people (with the advent of the Internet), they wanted to do more in their tiny 60 minutes – 24 hours – 365 days.
 But already in the 21st century such speed gained a negative tone: consumer society.
-Fortunately, at some point we realized that such a principle does not benefit either the body, mind, emotions, nor the environment.
-That is why many sharply wanted to slow down and stop the “white noise” around them.
+At some point, we’ve noticed that this principle does not benefit ourselves or the environment.
+That is why many wanted to slow down and stop all the noise around them.

 What are the trends?

 These trends are reflected in everything: from a thoughtful analysis of one’s own food (read – Conscious Consumption -How To!), soft approaches to active life (yoga, pilates, etc.) and ending with embracing products mindfully made with natural, safe ingredients products.
-Instead of lightning-fast results, we seek stability, harmony, an emotional response, increase the quality of life and the reality surrounding us by realizing inner desires and understanding, first of all, ourselves.
+We seek stability, harmony, and emotional intelligence in each other.
+We need to look deep within and realize change starts in ourselves.

 Slow beauty does not dictate strict rules, but leaves a lot to personal discretion and personal responsibility.
-There is no longer any need to run and buy everything, worrying that it will end, or in the euphoria that finally appeared around the globe.
+You do not need to rush through life or worry what will happen next.
 You just need to listen to yourself, your emotions, desires, and look at if ingredients are safe.

 The basic principles of slow beauty are:

-- Caring for the skin from the inside through food purity and harmony of products (at least we exclude fast food, reduce frying time, the amount of salt and sugar, arrange daily intake of the required amount of filtered water)
+- Caring for the skin from the inside through food purity and harmony of products.
+(Exclude fast food, reduce fried options, lessen sugar and salt intake, and drink lots of water!)

 - Caring for inner comfort by cleansing thoughts (there are useful affirmations to increase self-confidence, and keeping a diary, and working in master-mind groups, and much, much more, which increases, first of all, your self-esteem)